andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 <h3 align='left'>Figure 4a: DW Loss  </h3>
 <p align='left'><image src='images/heatmap/loss_heatmap.png' width=900></p>

-###### *Figure 4a: Shows the DW loss density (0-10%) in England and Wales between 1990 and 2024.
+###### *Figure 4a: Shows the DW gross loss density (0-10%) in England and Wales between 1990 and 2024.
 Binary raster cells falling within a moving window were averaged using the ‘r.neighbors’ tool in QGIS.
 The results, illustrated in percentage form, show the proportional loss of area within a 5.1x5.1km area centred around a focal cell.
 For example, a 10% loss indicates a reduction in DW of 2.6 km².*

 - In most areas, the proportion of DW loss was less than 2%.
 - Areas declining by at least 8% were sparsely distributed through most of England and Wales, but clusters were present in the Northwest - particularly regions around the Peak District on the rural-urban fringes of Manchester, Sheffield and Leeds.
 The increase of urban land in these locations (see figure 4ai), suggests urban sprawl may have contributed to the decline.